The Good Kind of Old-Fashioned

 MEMBER SPOTLIGHT: Weems Creek Nursery School

-Mary is the owner of Weems Creek Nursery School, a play-based preschool in Annapolis.
+More than fifty years later, that expressive spirit still runs through the place, which is exactly what Mary set out to protect.
 When she purchased the school in 2018, she didn’t arrive with a plan to reinvent it.
-She spent her first year doing the opposite — listening.
+She spent her first year doing the opposite: listening.
 She set out to understand the school’s history, its community, and the traditions that had served families well for decades, so she could preserve what already worked before changing a thing.

 Then came 2020.
 Like so many businesses, Weems Creek hit a wall when COVID arrived.
 But reopening that fall turned out to be the opening of a door.
 One of the stipulations around being allowed to reopen that fall was that no visitors were allowed inside the building and field trips were off the table.
 As a result, the school stripped back to its essentials: just the kids.

-In the absence of all the extras that schools tend to pile on, Mary spent the year really starting to understand early childhood education, and in particular the nuances of play-based learning.
+In the absence of all the extras that schools tend to pile on, Mary spent the year beginning to understand early childhood education in a new way, and in particular the nuances of play-based learning.
 She found the heart of what she had been entrusted with.
 This new perspective, plus the ability to learn from the expertise of her staff, reshaped how she talks about her work.

 “The fact that we’re a bit old-fashioned is what makes us so special.”